fenago/microservices/scaling microservice/README.md

 Minikube comes with its own docker daemon.
 Run the following so that we can work with that docker daemon on our machine. for this close the terminal and then open again and run following command it will configure minikube to use docker-environment from inside
 `eval $(minikube docker-env)`
+<h3>create docker image of our spring bott application for kubernete</h3>

-now we need to build docker image for minikube. from terminal fo to rng folder and build docker image again with same command as you did previoulsy
+now we need to build docker image for minikube. from terminal go to rng folder and build docker image again with same command as you did previously
 # Build image
 `docker build -t foo:0.0.1 .`
 foo is the name of image